SpatialFly: Implicit 3D Prior-Guided Visual Reparameterization for Continuous UAV Vision-and-Language Navigation: Conclusion

 \section{Conclusion}

 This paper proposes SpatialFly, a geometry-guided spatial representation framework for UAV VLN in complex 3D environments.
-To mitigate the mismatch between 2D perception and 3D decision spaces, SpatialFly injects implicit 3D geometric priors into visual tokens and performs fine-grained cross-modal alignment and geometry-aware reparameterization to improve spatial consistency.
+To mitigate the mismatch between 2D perception and 3D decision spaces, SpatialFly injects implicit 3D geometric priors into visual tokens and reparameterizes visual tokens through geometry-conditioned cross-modal attention and gated residual fusion.
 Experiments on Test Seen, Test Unseen, and Test Unseen Map show consistent improvements.
-Compared with unidirectional, bidirectional, and language-modulated attention variants, the geometry-guided 2D representation alignment mechanism is more robust in structurally complex cases.
+Compared with unidirectional, bidirectional, and language-modulated attention variants, G2RA is more robust in structurally complex cases.
 Ablation and sensitivity studies further support the effectiveness and stability of the proposed design.
 In addition, trajectory-level analyses show that SpatialFly produces paths that are better aligned with reference trajectories while maintaining smoother and more stable motion behavior.
-Overall, modeling geometric consistency with implicit geometric priors helps improve generalization in unseen environments.
-It also suggests that semantic interaction alone is not sufficient for UAV VLN, and that the geometry-guided 2D representation alignment mechanism is needed to support stable 3D decision-making.

-\textbf{Limitations and future work.} The current framework is mainly validated in simulation environments, and its performance on real UAV platforms still needs further verification.
-In addition, there is still room for improvement in model lightweighting and sim-to-real transfer.
-The current study mainly focuses on improving the alignment between 2D visual perception and 3D trajectory decision-making, while issues such as real-time efficiency and robustness in more challenging outdoor conditions still need further study.
-Future work will focus on model lightweighting, real-world deployment, sim-to-real adaptation, and improving robustness in more complex environments.
+Overall, explicitly modeling geometric consistency improves generalization and robustness in unseen environments.